Territory management is critical to your sales strategy if you manage a field-based sales or service team.

 Starting early improves your chances of getting support — or at least less resistance — both inside and outside your sales team.

 3. Clean your data

+Sales territory planning will only work with good data.
 So, clear out corrupted, outdated or duplicate data.
-Develop clear processes for capturing and presenting data.
-A do regular audits to make sure bad data isn't giving you bad insights.
+Develop transparent processes for capturing and presenting data.
+Conduct regular audits to ensure your data is clean and your decisions improve.

 Even the best territory management software is only as good as the data you feed it.